TEALSK12/apcsa-public/curriculum/README.md

 ### Integrated Design Environment (IDE) — Eclipse

 Coding in Java requires the Java Development Kit and a text editor or IDE.
-There are many Java IDEs available; at present time, most of the TEALS classrooms use Eclipse.
+There are many Java IDEs available.
+Currently most of the TEALS classrooms use Eclipse.
 Unit 1 includes directions for installing Eclipse.

-TEALS volunteer Gil Lund has prepared two videos as an introduction to Eclipse you may find useful:

-  1. [Intro to Eclipse / Java Debugging Part 1: Perspectives]
-  2. [Intro to Eclipse / Java Debugging Part 2: Breakpoints]

 ### Practice-It!